 This is a dog that is intelligent and alert to everything that is going on.
 They also want to please their owners at all times.

 They are not aggressive, but they will also be protective of those that they love.
-They do not bark too much, but they will do in order to alert you to things.
+They do not bark too much, but they will do to alert you to things.

 If you train them at an early age, they will also then have no real problems with other dogs or animals, but that is all due to the socialization aspect.

 You might want to be careful with them around young children as they could get excited and inadvertently hurt the child.